FiloSottile/homebrew-musl-cross/README.md

 However, if you build them as static binaries by passing `-static` as an LDFLAG they will run **anywhere**.
 Musl is specifically engineered to support static binaries.

 Other architectures are supported.
-For example to get a Raspberry Pi cross-compiler use:
+For example you can build a Raspberry Pi cross-compiler:

 ```
 brew install FiloSottile/musl-cross/musl-cross --without-x86_64 --with-arm-hf
 ```

 You can also use `--with-i486` (x86 32-bit), `--with-aarch64` (ARM 64-bit), `--with-arm` (ARM soft-float) and `--with-mips`.

+(Note: a custom build can take up to several hours, depending on the selected architectures and on the host CPU.)

 Only tested on macOS Catalina.